Can Vitamin Supplements be Harmful: Synthetic vs Natural Ingredients

 - Folic Acid: Pteroylglutamic Acid

 - Vitamin C (Ascorbic Acid): Ascorbic Acid – is manufactured from acid

 - Vitamin D: Irradiated Ergosteral, Calciferol – is manufactured from irradiated oil

 - Vitamin E: dl-alpha tocopherol, dl-alpha tocopherol acetate or succinate

 NOTE: The “dl” form of any vitamin is synthetic.

 The Negative Effect that Synthetic Vitamins to your Body

 The most affected organ is your liver, the damage here is irreversible as it attempt to filter the harmful ingredients.
 Synthetic agents such as ground-up shells and metal will quickly bring about damage and destroy your liver.
 Women taking synthetic Vitamin A whilst pregnant can find that their child may well suffer from birth defects.
 There have been found trace amounts of lead in each vitamin A pill.
 This cannot be properly digested in your body and therefore over time will create dangerous and toxic build up.

-Some of the specific chemical filters commonly found in ALL kinds of synthetic vitamin supplements:
+Examples of Specific Chemical filters commonly found in ALL kinds of synthetic vitamin supplements: